 Hello, I am Jane Vickers and I offer DBT skills training to adults and teenagers in the county of Gloucestershire.
 I run a small practice in Stroud on Thursdays between 9am-5pm.
-I also offer supervision for health professionals.
+I also offer supervision for DBT Therapists.

-Currently, due to Covid 19 all sessions are via a video platform.
+Currently, due to Covid 19 all sessions are via a secure video platform.

 I was intensively trained in the model in 2005 with the British Isles Training Team (the sole licensed providers of DBT training in the UK.)
 Two of the trainers were Dr Heidi Heard and Professor Michaela A. Swales who are renowned clinicians in the DBT field for their work with individuals experiencing Borderline Personality Disorder (BPD.)
 I have been a member of the Board of Accreditation for the Society for DBT in the UK and Ireland (SfDBT) in collaboration with The Linehan Institute USA since 2019.

-I have worked in the NHS for 21 years and continue to work for the NHS as part of my working week as a Specialist Nurse Practitioner.
-I remain passionate about DBT because I have seen first-hand over the years how it has changed people’s lives for the better.
+I have worked in the NHS for 21 years and recently retired to focus on my private clinical work and supervision.
+I am passionate about DBT because I have seen first-hand over the years how it has changed people’s lives for the better.
 I strongly believe that the treatment can help individuals to stop harmful behaviours they may be engaging in that they would like to change and it supports people in achieving their life worth living goals.

-I have dedicated my career to DBT and I enjoy working with individuals who have Borderline Personality Disorder (BPD,) Emotionally Unstable Personality Disorder (EUPD) or complex psychological needs.
+I have dedicated my career to DBT and I enjoy working with individuals who have Borderline Personality Disorder (BPD,) or traits of BPD, Emotionally Unstable Personality Disorder (EUPD) and those individuals who experience complex psychological needs.
 However, I also believe that the treatment can be helpful for anyone who is struggling with their mental health.
 To highlight this, in 2010 I created and developed a transdiagnostic DBT Skills Training group for adults and the results of four years of the group were published in May 2016 in the Mental Health Practice journal entitled “Assessing a Six-Month Dialectical Behaviour Therapy Skills-Only Group.”